 - Don’t think twice about saying no and closing the door.

-If the door knocking is constant, then please contact a member of your family or the Police.
-You can also readily pick up a ‘no sales or cold callers’ sticker to put on your door, which can at least let some door knockers know you won’t answer.
+If the door knocking is constant, then please contact a member of your family or the police (use the non-emergency number: 101).
+You can also buy a ‘no sales or cold callers’ sticker to put on your door, which can at least let some door knockers know you won’t answer.

-If a salesperson or workman comes to your door promoting their business, you should always be wary.
-If you do open the door, you should first follow the tips mentioned previously in this article.
+If a salesperson comes to your door promoting their business, you should always be wary.
+If you do open the door, you should first follow the crime prevention tips regarding doorknockers, which you can find in the section above.

 - Tree cutting.